How to Connect an AI Agent to Your Data Warehouse

 What data warehouses does Bonnard support?

-Bonnard connects to BigQuery, Snowflake, Redshift, ClickHouse, DuckDB, and PostgreSQL.
+Bonnard connects to BigQuery, Snowflake, Redshift, Databricks, PostgreSQL (including Supabase, Neon, and RDS), and DuckDB (including MotherDuck).
 You configure the connection in bonnard.yml or via environment variables.
 Adding a new warehouse takes a single CLI command.

 How is this different from text-to-SQL?